Theo-Beaudouin/Theo-Beaudouin/README.md

 - 🌱 Continuing to learn more about Vue.js
 - 🔍 Looking to gain experience in a company
-- 🎮 Highly interested in game dev, might start with PyGame
+- 🎮 Web dev first, game dev next (Pygame or Godot for a start)

 ## Projects in the works